eduardszoecs/restax/README.md

 resolve ambiguous taxa.

 ### Methods
-Currently the following methods are available:
+Currently the following functions are available:

 + Remove parent, keep children (RPKC) : `rpkc_*()`
 + Merge children with parent (MCWP) : `mcwp_*()`
 + Remove parent or merge children (RPMC) : `rpmc_*()`

 ### Variants
-All methods are available in two variants:
+All functions are available in two variants:

 + `*_s` : Resolve separately for each sample.
 + `*_g` : Resolve for a group of samples.

 ### Options
-Moreover some methods have additional options:
+Moreover, some functions have additional options:

 ##### rpkc_g()
 + `option = 'C'` : if the ambiguous parent has no child in a sample,